Intestinal Cleanse

 Intestinal cleansing is a therapeutic measure that aims to promote intestinal health and restore the balance of the intestinal flora.
 In this holistic perspective, the recognition that an intact intestinal flora plays a key role in overall well-being is coming into focus, and Hippocrates’ words, “all disease begins in the gut” are becoming increasingly important.

-Factors such as antibiotics, environmental toxins, unhealthy diet, smoking, alcohol and stress can disrupt the balance of gut bacteria, which can lead to various health problems, including fatigue, concentration problems and inflammation.
+Factors such as antibiotics, environmental toxins, unhealthy diet, smoking, alcohol and stress can disrupt the balance of gut bacteria, which can lead to various health problems, including exhaustion, concentration problems and inflammation.
 The effects of intestinal disorders go beyond classic digestive problems, allergies and food intolerances.
 Immune disorders, skin diseases, headaches, psychological complaints such as depression and sleep disorders as well as addictions can also be linked to a damaged gut.

 Gut-Brain Axis